-This policy was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-It has been revised annually in line with all KCSIE revisions.
-It is endorsed by the Local Authority
+This policy template was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
+It has been revised annually in line with all KCSIE revisions (Next Revision date - September 2025).

-This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges September 2023.
+This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory quidance for schools and colleges September 2024.